OpenAPITools/openapi-generator/samples/server/petstore-security-test/php-slim/README.md

 [Test folder](test) contains templates which you can fill with real test assertions.
 How to write tests read at [PHPUnit Manual - Chapter 2.
 Writing Tests for PHPUnit](https://phpunit.de/manual/4.8/en/writing-tests-for-phpunit.html).
 How to configure PHP CodeSniffer read at [PHP CodeSniffer Documentation](https://github.com/squizlabs/PHP_CodeSniffer/wiki).
+There is [phplint](https://github.com/overtrue/phplint) tool to check php syntax automatically.

 Command | Tool | Target
 ---- | ---- | ----